 Connecticut Sexual Harassment Management Training Requirement Extension: On April 8, 2020, the CHRO stated it may provide employers a 90-day extension on the six-month sexual harassment management training requirement if the employer contacts the CHRO and details how COVID-19 prevented them from providing training to all of their employees.

-Connecticut Sexual Harassment Training Requirements
+What's Included in Connecticut Sexual Harassment Training?

 Under the Time’s Up Act, the sexual harassment management training must be at least two hours, including information relating to the federal and state statutory provisions regarding sexual harassment and remedies available to victims of sexual harassment.
 Training must be free to the employee.
 The training must be interactive and may be done by video.